vidyagames998/vidyagames998.github.io/totk/gear.md

 ## Cooking

 There is a ton of food you can cook in game, save farming can help you figure out what works well and what is not worth it.
 Some items give mulitiple points.
-The number of points you need get level 2 or 3 buffs varies considerably.
+The number of points you need to get level 2 or 3 buffs varies considerably.
 John Austin has a great video series explaining a lot of the in depth mechanics to this game if you care to learn.
 In summary this is probably all you will need to know.

 - Mushrooms on the great sky island are great early game heals
 - Spicy peppers on great sky island give cold resist, once you fuse a ruby to a shield and have cold pants you wont need these anymore and can use them to heal